pranavkonde/akavesdk/README.md

 | `FileDelete`         | Soft deletes a specific file by its name and bucket id                                                                                                        |

 ### SDK DAG utilities
-- `ChunkDAG` a struct that contains node's(in context of a DAG) metainformation: CID, sizes, block metadata
+- `ChunkDAG` a struct that contains node's(in context of a DAG) meta information: CID, sizes, block metadata
 - `DAGRoot` helps to build file's root CID.
-On each file chunk you have to add a link to chunk(specifiying chunk's CID and its node sizes)
+On each file chunk you have to add a link to chunk(specifying chunk's CID and its node sizes)

 ### SKD IPC API